Nur Shazrin Mohd Latif

 Nur Shazrin binti Mohamad Latif (born 2 February 1998) is a Malaysian competitive sailor.
+She won a gold medal at the 2022 Asian Games for the Women's ILCA 6, the first gold medal for the nation in the games.
 She won two gold medals at the 2015 Southeast Asian Games.
 She competed at the 2016 Summer Olympics in Rio de Janeiro, in the women's Laser Radial.
 She won a bronze medal in Laser Radial at the 2018 Asian Games in Jakarta.
 She competed at the 2020 Summer Olympics in Tokyo 2021, in Laser Radial.
+She is the flag bearer of Malaysia at the 2024 Summer Olympics opening ceremony alongside diver Bertrand Rhodict Lises.